ABRG-Models/morphologica/docs/ref/visual/visual.md

 ## OpenGL header inclusion

 How you include OpenGL headers and link to OpenGL driver code can be complex, and can differ between Linux, Apple and Windows platforms.

-On Linux, morphologica will `#include` GL headers from its own code base, and on Apple, it will include them from the system.
-If you are integrating morphologica code into an existing program that *already* has a scheme for including OpenGL headers, then it should detect this gracefully.
+In morphologica we use GLAD for the GL headers (the headers are morph/glad/gl.h for the single context schemme and morph/glad/gl_mx.h for the multicontext-safe scheme).

+GLAD ensures that all the OpenGL functions are correctly loaded from the OpenGL driver.

+It is also possible to include GL externally, but in this case  you should use `morph::VisualNoMX` instead of `morph::Visual`.

 Linking should be determined by the CMake system.

-## `OWNED_MODE`
+## VisualOwnable

-One more concept to be aware of when reading **morph/Visual.h** is the 'operating mode'.
 When `Visual` was first developed, it was designed to own its desktop window, which would always be provided by the [GLFW library](https://www.glfw.org/).
 The Visual class would manage GLFW setup and window creation/destruction.
 Window pointers (aliased as `morph::win_t`) were always of type `GLFWwindow`.

 Later on, I wanted to add support for the Qt windowing system so that a `morph::Visual` could provide OpenGL graphics for a `QtWidget`.
 Qt manages OpenGL contexts and windows, so I had to create a new operating mode for `morph::Visual` in which it would use an externally managed context.
-To do this I defined `OWNED_MODE`. `OWNED_MODE` is enabled by writing `#define OWNED_MODE 1` in a relevant location (for example locations of this line, see [viswidget.h](https://github.com/ABRG-Models/morphologica/blob/main/morph/qt/viswidget.h) for Qt and [viswx.h](https://github.com/ABRG-Models/morphologica/blob/main/morph/wx/viswx.h) for wx windows).
-Essentially, it has to come *before* `#include <morph/Visual.h>`.
+To do this I defined `OWNED_MODE` enabled by `#define` lines.

-In `OWNED_MODE`, an alternative windowing system can be used and `morph::win_t` is mapped to the appropriate window/widget type.
-Any `Visual` code that is involved in setting up the windowing system is disabled in `OWNED_MODE`.
+In March 2025, I redesigned the code so that Visual-with-OWNED_MODE became a class called `VisualOwnable`.

-However, unless you are integrating morphologica into Qt or WxWidgets, you will leave `OWNED_MODE` undefined.
+However, unless you are integrating morphologica into Qt or WxWidgets, you won't have to learn about `VisualOwnable`.